 Instead of ordering sangria, locals tend to order Cava (a type of sparkling wine), Vino Tinto (red wine), Tinto de Verano (red wine mixed with lemonade or lemon-lime soda), Gin & Tonic, beer (cerveza), or Vermouth.

 Now that you know how to order dinner like a local in Madrid, here’s how to drink like a local.

 Beer – You’ll often see locals order una caña (200ml), which is a small glass of draft beer.
 It’s slightly smaller than a British half pint.
 The smaller size is popular because it helps the beer stay colder, especially during the hot summer.

 You can also order ‘un doble’ (350ml), which is around double the size of a caña.
-This is a helpful Barcelona insider tip I learned from the locals.
+This is a helpful Madrid insider tip I learned from the locals.

 A ‘tubo’ (330ml) is beer that’s served in a straight glass.
 A ‘jarra’ is usually the largest serving in a bar which is around the same size as a pint.

 If you want a true pint, you can order a ‘pinta’ (500ml) that’s served in a standard pint glass, which you’ll typically find at an Irish bar.
 For bottled beers, you can order a ‘botella’ (standard 300ml bottle).

 Wine – To order wine, you can ask for a glass of ‘vino tinto’ (red wine) or ‘vino blanco’ (white wine).
 When ordering a bottle of wine, it’s usually based on the region.